Abarno/UDACITY_PROJECT-1/README.md

 API and movie databse was created with help from themoviedb.org

-Using gradle.properties and build.gradle(app) files place TMDB your own API key.
+Using gradle.properties place your own  TMDB API key in API_KEY_1 and API_KEY_2.

 Suggestions are welcomed.